sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/use-federation.md

 ## Create etcd replicators

 Etcd replicators use the [etcd make-mirror utility][12] for one-way replication of Sensu [RBAC policy resources][10].
 This allows you to centrally define RBAC policy on the `gateway` cluster and replicate RBAC resources to other clusters in the federation (`alpha` and `beta`), ensuring consistent permissions for Sensu users across multiple clusters via the `gateway` web UI.

 1. Configure one etcd replicator per cluster for each RBAC policy resource, across all namespaces, for each backend in the federation.
 {{% notice note %}}
 **NOTE**: Create a replicator for each resource type you want to replicate.
-Replicating `namespace` resources will **not** replicate the resources that belong to those namespaces.
+Replicating `namespace` resources will **not** replicate the Sensu resources that belong to those namespaces.

+The [etcd replicators reference](../etcdreplicators/) includes [examples](../etcdreplicators#etcd-replicator-examples) you can follow for `Role`, `RoleBinding`, `ClusterRole`, and `ClusterRoleBinding` resources.
 {{% /notice %}}

-    For example, these etcd replicator resources will replicate ClusterRoleBinding resources from  the `gateway` cluster to two target clusters:
+    In this example, the following etcd replicator resources will replicate ClusterRoleBinding resources from  the `gateway` cluster to the two target clusters:
 {{< language-toggle >}}
 {{< code yml >}}
 ---